Wizna/Wizna.github.io/_posts/Learning/Review/2019-09-03-Machine learning.md

 Just a review of machine learning for myself (really busy recently, so ...)

+内容来自dive into deep learning, pattern recognition and machine learning, 网络。

 # Basics
 - Batch normalization:  subtracting the batch mean and dividing by the batch standard deviation (2 trainable parameters for mean and standard deviation, mean->0, variance->1) to counter covariance shift (i.e. the distribution of input of training and testing are different) [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift]( https://arxiv.org/pdf/1502.03167v3.pdf )
 - MXNet's ndarray比numpy的要多2特点，1是有automatic differentiation，2是支持在GPU, and distributed cloud architectures上的asynchronous computation.